BookStackApp/website/content/docs/admin/ldap-auth.md

 # Set the property to use for a user's display name.
 Defaults to 'cn'
 LDAP_DISPLAY_NAME_ATTRIBUTE=cn

+# Set the attribute to use for the user's avatar image.
+# Must provide JPEG binary image data.
+# Remove this option or set to 'null' to disable LDAP avatar import.
+LDAP_THUMBNAIL_ATTRIBUTE=jpegphoto

 # Force TLS to be used for LDAP communication.
 # Use this if you can but your LDAP support will need to support it and
 # you may need to import your certificate to the BookStack host machine.